SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :align: center
     :alt: Head to Notebook ui_notebook_servers

-The default settings are fine, click on **Launch Server**.
+The default settings are fine for this tutorial, just click on **Launch Server**.
 You will see a new row with a yellow button on the right.
-Wait until its color turns to green and the text from **Starting** to **Running**
+Wait until its color has turned to green and the text from **Starting** to **Running**.

 .. note::

-    Please be patient, the first time you start a server it may require up to one minute
+    Please be patient, the first time you start a server it may require up to one minute.

 You can now connect to the server by clicking on the green button (1), then on **Connect** (2)